What is it about ‘the Jews’, American Protestants, and Israel/Palestine?

 Who among America’s current and recent leaders desires to take such blame and shame for enabling the killing or unjust incarceration of thousands of innocent young black men?
 Who begs forgiveness for opening floodgates of slaughter in Vietnam and the Middle East or enabling the official brutality on our streets and the subtler but no-less decisive dispossession of hard-working but under-informed Americans from their homes and jobs?
 Who takes blame for designing and operating the powerful engines and marketing sensors that grope and titillate lower viscera which Puritans like Edwards probed and restrained?

-Against the present conventional presumption that globalization is flattening the world for the better, Puritans would warn that our “flat” world has abysses that open suddenly at our feet and in our hearts and that a good society needs to plumb those depths in ways spiritually potent enough to face down the demons in them and in ourselves.
-Abyss-plumbing requires caring as well as discipline — a tall order, and a humbling one, as Judge Sewall made clear by “humiliating” himself, in the old usage of that word, and as Abraham Lincoln and Martin Luther King Jr. did by drawing on Puritan remonstrances and metaphorical remnants.
+Against the present conventional presumption that globalization is flattening the world for the better, Puritans would warn that our “flat” world has abysses that open suddenly at our feet and in our hearts and that a good society needs to plumb those depths in ways that are spiritually potent enough to face down the demons in them and in ourselves.
+Abyss-plumbing requires caring as well as discipline — a tall order and a humbling one, as Judge Sewall made clear by “humiliating” himself, in the old usage of that word, and as Abraham Lincoln and Martin Luther King Jr. did, too, by drawing on Puritan remonstrances and metaphorical remnants.
+Sewall’s wasn’t the only way in which Puritans tied public policies to policymakers personal integrity and inner beliefs.
+John Winthrop, the first governor of Massachusetts, urged his followers “to abridge our selves of our superfluities, for the supply of others necessities […] [and] make others Condicions our owne […] allwayes haveing before our eyes our Commission and Community in the worke.”
+The historian Daniel T. Rodgers reminds us that Winthrop was even more pointed in economic terms, warning that “It is a true rule, that particular estates cannot subsist in the ruin of the public.”

-Long before they’d lost their ecclesiastical and judicial grip on New England early in the 18th Century and had settled into becoming the Yankees I’d known in the 20th, descendants of Puritans had had a legacy worth living up to.
-If we now nervously satirize, demonize, and commercialize them, we may only be displacing blame for our own darker side.
-Would it disorient us unbearably to imagine that some of them knew more about the human heart than we assume that they did?
-Have we enough courage to assess them without seeing them, as the historian Jane Kamensky rightly rapped Schiff for doing, “in a mirror that reflects most brightly our own self-satisfied faces.”?
+Even after Puritans had lost their ecclesiastical and judicial grip on New England early in the 18th Century and had settled into becoming the Yankees I knew in the 20th, parts of their legacy are still worth considering, and even living up to, as I’ve showed a decade ago in DEMOCRACY Journal.
+If we nervously satirize, demonize and dismiss them, we may only be displacing blame for our own darker side.
 We have apps and algorithms that Puritans never dreamed of, but do we have their wisdom and will?

 How American republic’s founders invoked biblical Hebrews